sharife/mantrabio/site/content/science/_index.md

 image: /img/header-science.jpg
 intro:
   description: >-
-    All cells, prokaryotes and eukaryotes, release extracellular vesicles and exosomes as part of their normal physiology and during acquired abnormalities.
+    All cells release extracellular vesicles and exosomes as part of their normal physiology and during acquired abnormalities.
 Depending on the cell of origin, exosomes can contain many cell constituents, including DNA, RNA, lipids, metabolites, and cell-surface proteins.
 Exosomes have been shown to drive inter-cellular communication by binding to specific tissues and deploying their contents, thereby altering biological function.

     Mantra Bio is harnessing the natural exosome pathway to generate engineered